In this guide we break down everything landlords and property investors need to know about self-assessment tax returns.

 There are several ways software can help you complete a self-assessment tax return.

-There are plenty of options on the market today and when selecting the right software for you you need to consider your specific needs.
+There are plenty of options on the market today and when selecting the right software for you need to consider your specific needs.

 For example, as a sole trader, you might explore an accounting platform designed for small businesses such as Xero.
 However, if you only have a small business with few expenses and a small amount of income you might want to explore a simpler and more affordable option.

 For landlords, having an industry-specific solution is important.
 Alongside your specific accounting needs, such as tracking income and expenses for each of your properties and reporting on specific tenancies and tracking rent payments there are also a range of property management functions you need.
-These include being able to store important compliance documentation such as your EPC, tenancy agreement, and gas and electrical safety certificates, manage and track current and historical tenancies, and track property maintenance.
+These include being able to store important compliance documentation such as your EPC, tenancy agreement, and gas safety and electrical safety certificates, manage and track current and historical tenancies, and track property maintenance.

 Finally, you should make sure the software you choose is easy to use, and affordable.